CryptoKage/HyperstrategiesDocs/user-guide/vault-deposits.md

 # How Vault Deposits Work

-Allocating your capital to a HyperStrategies vault is a straightforward process designed for transparency.
+Allocating your capital to a Hyper-Strategies vault is a straightforward process designed for transparency.
 Here's a step-by-step breakdown of what happens when you deposit.

 ### The Two-Step Process